hellonarrativ/api-docs/docs/productapi.rst

    * - clickmate_link
      - string
-     - The monetized Narrativ link which are exclusively matched to each merchant
+     - The monetized Narrativ link which is exclusively matched to each merchant

    * - product_information